In This Article

 © Route 66 “Mother Road” Museum

 Today you will find a wealth of information about the legendary 2,248-mile Route 66 from the docents and displays and you can also pick up current information about driving Route 66 and crossing the Mojave Desert.
-Before you leave you can pick up some maps and souvenirs at the gift shop to remind you of your visit.
+I found some nice souvenirs at the gift shop to take home.

 Address: Route 66 “Mother Road” Museum, 681 N. First Avenue, Barstow, CA 92311, Phone: 760-255-1890